bmphx2/CTFs/BSidesDelhiCTF2018/data_bank/README.md

 ![functions](databank_3.png)

-Utilizing a double-free vulnerability it is possible to corrupt a chunk and leak the libc address after freeing 8 times:
+Utilizing a double-free vulnerability it is possible to corrupt a chunk and leak the libc address after freeing it 8 times.

 ![freeing](databank_5.png)